 In addition, continuous consumption after childbirth can improve the quality of breast milk, thus promoting a baby’s physical and intellectual development.

 Even though bird nest doesn’t have any significant antimicrobial properties, it contains prebiotic nutrients – glycans and glycopeptides.
 They can promote the growth of beneficial gut bacteria.
 Consumption of these prebiotics has many health benefits.
 These include gut health maintenance, cancer inhibition, immune stimulation, and reduction of cardiovascular disease.

 The active glycoproteins can also aid cells in preventing bacterial and viral infections.
 They also help to improve the identification of foreign tissue cells.
 As discussed in the previous section, the healthy gut microbiome of pregnant mothers is also beneficial for the development of the foetus.
 Alternatively, an intake of sialic acid through breast milk can also strengthen a baby’s lungs and immune system.

 Anti-ageing and improve skin condition

-Plus, it can accelerate the recovery of damaged skin and healing of skin burns and corneal damage.
+Bird nest for pregnancy can accelerate the recovery of damaged skin and healing of skin burns and corneal damage.
 You can supplement your baby with essential nutrients, reduce the risk of adverse effects during pregnancy and make stretch marks less noticeable.
-This is because the bird’s nest contains collagen, which can help strengthen and maintain the elasticity of the skin dermis whilst aiding in uterus recovery after childbirth.
+This is because bird’s nest contains collagen, which can help strengthen and maintain the elasticity of the skin dermis whilst aiding in uterus recovery after childbirth.